Buyers Guides: Fence Permits and Municipalities

 If you are still asking yourself, do I need a fence permit?
 The answer is Yes.
 Yes!
 Yes!!.
 Yes.
 That fence must be approved by the powers to be… So, don’t let anyone, a fence company, or a custom fence company convince you otherwise.

-If a fence company says you don’t need a permit, run.
-Run fast.
-Never look back.
+If a fence company says you don’t need a permit, run fast and ever look back.
 Chances are that fence company’s or that individual’s unwillingness to pull a fence permit are results of lack of licensing and insured with the municipality.
 Maybe they are simply up to no good.
-Chances are what is being requested will not meet local zoning codes or they are there to scam you out of your money.
-The bottom line, what does not ever start at well never ends well.
+The project requested will most likely not meet local zoning codes, or they are there to scam you out of your money.
+The bottom line is, if it doesn't start well, it won't end well.

 Before you submit that fence permit application, there are three big things you need to know before you submit that fence permit.
 They are as follows: